sumanchapai/pms/README.md

-This is an incremental, lightweight PMS for small hotels.
+This is an incremental, lightweight PMS for (small) hotels.
+Database is a `JSON` file, therefore the assumption is that there won't be many users of this app.
+Database backup and versioning is supposed to be done using `git` and `Github`.
+Check the [gw](https://github.com/sumanchapai/gw) project for a webserver that provides `git commit` and `git push` features from the browser.

 ![Analytics charts on homepage](images/image1.jpeg)